-“The scheme incorporates footway widening and resurfacing with natural stone – creating scope for cafés and restaurants to have outdoor seating – granite setts in the carriageway, new street furniture and improved lighting.
+The scheme will see footways widened and resurfaced with natural stone – creating scope for cafés and restaurants to have outdoor seating – granite cobblestone-style paving in the road, new street furniture and improved lighting.

 This evocative and personal piece of community writing was created as a project for the town’s Barnaby Festival in 2016.
-It was compiled from words written by Macclesfield residents to celebrate everything they love about the town.
-The wording selected for inclusion reads
+It was produced by Jacqui Wood, artistic director of community arts organisation Arc, and compiled from words written by Macclesfield residents to celebrate everything they love about the town.

 A Love Letter to Macc:

 Drawn to you I fell in love straight away